Maidstone: Religion

 In 2001, religions were 73.9% Christian, 0.8% Muslim, 0.7% Hindu, 0.3% Buddhist, 0.14% Sikh and 0.11% Jewish.
 15.8% had no religion, 0.6% had an alternative religion, while 7.7% did not state their religion.

-All Saints' church in the town centre was the collegiate church of the College of All Saints built in 1395 next to the Archbishop's Palace.
+All Saints' Church in the town centre was the collegiate church of the College of All Saints built in 1395 next to the Archbishop's Palace.
 It contains a monument to Sir Jacob Astley, the Royalist Civil War soldier and a memorial to Lawrence Washington, great-uncle of George Washington's great-great-grandfather, that includes the stars and stripes in the family coat of arms The college, the church, the palace and the palace's tithe barn are all Grade I listed buildings.

 Jubilee Church is an independent Maidstone-based Christian church which forms partnerships not only in Kent, but in Canada and Ukraine.
-In Ukraine it has events with Ockert Potgieter of the Light of the World Church.
+In Ukraine, it has held events with Ockert Potgieter of the Light of the World Church.